Rialto Police Department: Controversies

 In 2011, Rialto police shot and killed a man who had been charging them with a brick.
 Also in 2011, a Rialto policeman was indicted on federal bribery charges for accepting a $2500 bribe.
 He was charged along with an Orange County lawyer for falsely claiming that a witness had "provided substantial assistance" to the DEA.

 In May 2012, a police officer was charged for engaging in sex with an underage female.

+In August 2026, Last Week Tonight with John Oliver aired a segment on the department's usage of Fusus, a company that allows law enforcement to access security cameras of private businesses.
+Oliver claimed that the city of Rialto required businesses to give the department access to their security footage.